andebetT/andebetT/README.md

 ***Tools***: Git 🐙, GitHub 🐱‍💻, pycharm ,Jupyter Notebook 📓

 ## Projects 🚀
-Weather App: Developed a user-friendly weather application using Python, Flask, and third-party weather APIs.
+***Weather App***: Developed a user-friendly weather application using Python, Flask, and third-party weather APIs.
 Implemented features such as real-time weather updates, location-based forecasting, and user preferences. ☀️🌦️
 ***Calculator***: Developed a simple calculator application using Python's Tkinter library, enabling users to perform basic arithmetic operations. 📟💻
 ***Password Generator****: Created a secure password generator application using Python, allowing users to generate strong and unique passwords for their online accounts. 🔑🔒
 ***Todo List App***: Developed a todo list application using Python and the Flask web framework, allowing users to create, manage, and track their daily tasks. 📝🗓️
 ## Competitive Programming 🏆